isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-01-21-post-from-lat-pau-to-zaobao-a-history-of-chinese-newspapers.md

 <img style="width: 500px; height: 350px;" src="/images/Vol-15-issue-4/history-of-chinese-newspapers/combine.JPG">
 <div style="background-color: white;"> (Left) See Ewe Lay  founded the <i>Lat Pau</i> newspaper in December 1881.
 He is seen here with his eldest son, See Tiouw Hong. <i>Image reproduced from Chen, M.H.
 (1967).
 The Early Chinese Newspapers of Singapore, 1881–1912 (plate 1).
 Singapore: University of Malaya Press.
 (Call no.: RSING 079.5702 CHE).</i>
-(Right) The earliest extant copy of Lat Pau dated 19 August 1887.
+<br> (Right) The earliest extant copy of Lat Pau dated 19 August 1887.
 This front page with the masthead features an editorial and three news items. <i>Image reproduced from Chen, M.H.
 (1967).
 The Early Chinese Newspapers of Singapore, 1881–1912 (p.
 30).
 Singapore: University of Malaya Press.
 (Call no.: RSING 079.5702 CHE).</i></div>

 *Lat Pau*, or *Le Bao* (叻报), derived its name from *Se-lat-po* or *Shi Le Po* (石 叻 坡), the Hokkien and Cantonese names for Singapore.
 The names, in turn, came from the Malay word *selat*, which means “straits”.
 One of the paper’s earliest editors was Yeh Chi-yun (叶季允) from Hong Kong.[^7] Yeh worked for *Lat Pau* for 40 years, penning numerous editorials under his pen name Xing E Sheng (惺噩生).